waggle-sensor/plugin-mobotix-move/ecr-meta/ecr-science-description.md

 python3 /app/app.py --ip 10.11.12.13 -u admin -p password --pt 5
 ```

+This moves camera with ip 10.11.12.13 to preset point 5.

 ### Development

 The `Docker` container can be built by executing the following: